Christmas in Indonesia

 • Participate in Ambon Christmas Celebration

 The people in Ambon hold a washing ceremony of the country prior to celebrating Christmas and New Year.
 This cleaning is a symbol of sanctifying or liberating the citizens of their sins.
 The people gather at the house of the clan community to begin this ceremony and sing and dance to the Tifa, which a traditional musical instrument.
 They have a classic drink called Sopi which they drink during the ceremony.
-On the Eve of Christmas, church bells and ship sirens will present a rhythmic melody for you.
+On Christmas Eve in Indonesia, church bells and ship sirens will present a rhythmic melody for you.

 • Enjoy the Yogyakarta Christmas Celebration

 This is a city that highly upholds the traditional values in all the religious celebrations, including Christmas.
-The celebration of Christmas in this region involves a colourful puppet show called WayangKulit that depicts the whole scene of Jesus Christ’s birth.
-People go to churches for mass and then to family members house to wish each of them.
+The celebration of Christmas in this region involves a colorful puppet show called WayangKulit that depicts the whole scene of Jesus Christ’s birth.
+People go to churches for mass and then to a family member's house to wish each of them.
 Children even receive money in envelopes from their elders.

 • Participate in the Manado Christmas Celebration